The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 Judy joined the Board in November 2013.
 She has been a client of the Blind Foundation since she was four years old.
 Judy graduated in 1999 with a Masters of Social Science (Hons).
 Her thesis was a sociological study of blind people and how they identify themselves.
 She worked as a Policy Analyst for 11½ years in social policy in the Office for Disability Issues and has also served on the Blind Citizens New Zealand National Executive.
 Judy is currently employed as a Disability Advisor to the Hamilton City Council.

 Carolyn Weston was welcomed back to the Board in November 2012, having previously served from 1992 to 1998.
-She was re-elected in 2015.
+She was re-elected in 2015 and 2018.
 Carolyn is a client of the Blind Foundation who studied and worked in early childhood education.
 She has 20 years’ experience working in governance, serving on various boards of trustees and committees.
 Carolyn is passionate about Blind Foundation clients’ needs and access to services.
 She is also a member of Blind Citizens New Zealand.

 Policy Committee and Governance Committee.